 Here are answers to some commonly asked questions about the wedding cocktail hour:

 How Long Does Cocktail Hour Last?

 Typically an hour, but it can go up to 90 minutes if extra time is needed for photos or to flip the reception space.
 If you’ll be going longer, it’s a good idea to include games or other activities to keep guests occupied.

 Do You Need to Have a Cocktail Hour?

 “It’s definitely advised,” says Theodorou.
 “Cocktail hour gives your team time to prepare dinner and get everything in motion, and it does lend to the overall experience at an event.
 You’re doing yourself a disservice if you skip it.”

-“If you have another obligation,” says Theodorou.
-“But it is part of the party and the couple has paid for you to be there.”
+In general, cocktail hour should be attended by guests.
+“It is part of the party and the couple has paid for you to be there,” says Theodorou.